COMMUNAL FARM PROJECT

 Everybody has heard about the waste of money and resources at the big charities.
 GlobalGiving makes programs like ours (programs run by people who work directly with their chosen communities, and use all donations to benefit those communities) visible to many levels of donors.

 To gain admission to GlobalGiving we participated in a contest.
 We had to design a project, then raise at least $4000 from a minimum of 40 separate donors to fund it.
 Our project, "Delivering Food to Hungry Families in Zambia”, was designed to help feed the Mama Bakhita Community, who were left hungry by Zambia's economic crisis.
-I did not know if we could get enough donors or raise the funds, but we managed to bring in our target sum of $18,000 from 140 donors!
+I did not know if we could get enough donors or raise the funds, but we managed to bring in $18,000 from 140 donors!
 Out of almost 400 entries in the contest, we placed 5th.
 I was surprised and thrilled.
-We were able to buy provisions to deliver a month’s worth of food staples to 40 families each month for several months.
+We were able to buy provisions to deliver a month’s worth of food staples to 40 families each month for several months, and still have funds for bigger dreams.

 The AACDP funded the purchase of 20 acres of land that is, by tribal tradition, available only to these people.
 The farmers, mostly women I have known for years from the Mama Bakhita and the Zambezi Doll Company, cleared the land by hand.
 Then we began raising funds for an irrigation system to ensure there will be enough water for vegetables to grow in Zambia's frequent droughts.
 The monumental task of sinking a deep well was accomplished, and a solar powered pump, pipelines, and solar panel stands were installed.
 That was phase 1.

-Then the farmers planted three staple crops - soybeans, corn, and peanuts.
+The farmers planted three staple crops - soybeans, corn, and peanuts.
 These are crops that do well on their own, without too much care.
 Because they need much less water than other vegetables, they were planted on large fields on unirrigated land, saving the irrigated land for the more water-needy vegetables.
 With proper rain, these plantings should yield enough for the farmers' own consumption, and hopefully surplus to sell at market.
-That was phase 2.

-Creating a vegetable garden on the irrigated land.
+A vegetable garden was created on the irrigated land.

-Purchasing a farm vehicle to transport farmers to the farm and to bring crops to market in the future.
+A farm vehicle was purchased to transport farmers to the farm and to bring crops to market in the future.

-Installing another solar submersible water pump system to serve the larger fields.
+A second well was dug to serve the larger fields.
 There’s a very good chance that drought will occur more and more frequently in the coming years, so the more underground water sources we can tap, the more prepared we will be to have successful crops despite the weather.
-Plants, animals - everything in farming is dependent on water, so the greater our access, the greater our rewards.
+Unfortunately the new well led to much less water than hoped, so we are rearranging the pumping systems to better cover our needs.

 Funding this project will be an ongoing labor.
 It will require a lot of effort and support, but we have both feet on the road toward the time when the farm sustains itself and all those who work on it.